core-infra-svcs/terraform-provider-meraki/docs/resources/networks_wireless_ssids.md

 Optional:

-- `by_ap_tags` (Attributes Ports) The list of AP tags and VLAN names used for named VLAN tagging.
+- `by_ap_tags` (Attributes List) The list of AP tags and VLAN names used for named VLAN tagging.
 If an AP has a tag matching one in the list, then traffic on this SSID will be directed to use the VLAN name associated to the tag. (see [below for nested schema](#nestedatt--named_vlans--tagging--by_ap_tags))
 - `default_vlan_name` (String) The default VLAN name used to tag traffic in the absence of a matching AP tag.
 - `enabled` (Boolean) Whether or not traffic should be directed to use specific VLAN names.